DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 When you apply you’ll need to give details about:

-* your qualifications, including your General Certificate of Secondary Education (GCSEs) and A levels (or equivalents) and degree
+* your qualifications, including your GCSEs and A levels (or equivalents) and degree
 * your work history or unpaid experience
 * why you want to teach
 * why you’re suited to teach a particular subject or age group